 We ask researchers to note that Gorham research inquiries often require intensive study.
 The staff of the John Hay Library are not able to undertake research on behalf of researchers who are unable to appear at the Hay Library in person to conduct their research.
 Researchers unable to travel to the Hay Library are encouraged to engage someone in Rhode Island to assist them in their research; we will be happy to work with any hired research assistant to facilitate the necessary research.
+We also ask researchers to note that Library staff are not qualified to provide appraisals or assess value of Gorham objects.
+For that, we refer researchers to the Antique Dealers Association of America, which maintains a list of qualified member-dealers on its website.

 This page also outlines other resources that are currently available to assist anyone doing research on the Gorham Manufacturing Company and its products.